kappaservices/kappaservices/README.md

 <b>Cyber Security Company.</b>

 ************************************************************************************************************************
-### ROSX® - Modern, Full-Featured & User Friendly
+### ROSX® - A GNU/Linux 100% free distribution
 ************************************************************************************************************************

-<b> ROSX®, a GNU/Linux 100% free distribution.
-It was the first fully free GNU/Linux system recognized by the GNU Project</b>.
+<b> ROSX®, It was the first fully free GNU/Linux system recognized by the GNU Project</b>.

 ************************************************************************************************************************